310mc/https-310mc.github.io-tl/source/_posts/birthday_story/chiaki_es2.md

 :-:|:-:
 <center><i>Hover/Click the chibi to see the quote!</i></center>

-### Request Corner
+### Request Segment
 {% bubble Chiaki %}
-Next up: the Request Corner!
+Next up: the Request Segment!
 Thank you for all your requests!
 The one I’ll be doing is… “I want to see your basketball skills”!

-I wasn’t sure what to do for this, but I’ve decided to start from the basics, which is dribbling!
+I wasn’t sure what to do for this, but I decided to start from the basics, which is dribbling!
 We’ve got some evenly-spaced cones here, so I’ll be dribbling through them!

 …♪ All this dribbling reminds me of the days I’d play basketball with Akehoshi, Isara, and Takamine.